skywind3000/kcp/README.en.md

    ikcp_input(kcp, received_udp_packet, received_udp_size);
    ```

-   After processing the output / input of the lower layer protocols, KCP protocol can work normally, and ikcp_send is used to send data to the remote end.
-While the other end uses ikcp_recv (kcp, ptr, size) to receive the data.
+   After processing the output/input of the lower layer protocols, the KCP protocol can work normally. ikcp_send is used to send data to the remote end, while the other end uses ikcp_recv (kcp, ptr, size) to receive the data.

 # Protocol Configuration